litpuvn/tweet-collector/README.md

 ```
 python user_tweet.py --screenname=user1,user2,user3
 ```
 One or more screennames are required to run the above line of code (if inputting more than 1 screenname, seperate each screenname with a single comma).
-Output is a .csv file for each screenname, in the format "screenname_tweets.csv".
+Output is a .json file for each screenname, in the format "screenname_tweets.json".

 ## Classifiers to learn from this dataset